 Upon entering the classroom, students should locate their materials and begin working with a sharpened pencil on the assigned task noted on the board.
 Students should be prepared to work independently and in small groups in order to read and write.
 They should always have their planner, composition books, and independent reading material.
 Students should be prepared to progress monitor their reading as it is our goal to build stamina and comprehension.
-Students will be expected to follow all health and safety protocols at the campus.
-In addition, at all times, the Wayside 5 is followed.
+At all times, the Wayside 5 is followed.